 Find the special laws and rules in your state.

-Medical negligence is the legal theory on which most medical malpractice cases hinge.
-Here's a primer on this important legal concept.
+Medical negligence is the fault theory on which most medical malpractice cases hinge.
+Here's a primer on this important liability concept.

 When It's Medical Malpractice -- and When It Isn't